RaspberryPiFoundation/webdev-curriculum/en-GB/wanted/index.md

 	width: 100px;
 	```

-	You'll see that the size of the image changes, so that it's width is 100 pixels.
+	You'll see that the size of the image changes, so that its width is 100 pixels.

 	![screenshot](images/wanted-img-width.png)